 If you’d love to have a garden, but you think you have no time for gardening because of your hectic work schedule, the answer may lie in designing a low-maintenance garden.
-By working “smarter” and not “harder,” you can discover ways to reduce the time you spend planting, weeding and watering your garden.
-And with these tasks out of the way, your garden can become a greater source of enjoyment instead of an endless list of chores.
+By working “smarter” and not “harder,” you can discover ways to reduce the time you spend planting, weeding, and watering your garden.
+With these tasks out of the way, your garden can become a greater source of enjoyment instead of an endless list of chores.

 Balancing Gardening and a Job

 If your job is a full-time occupation, you’ll only have part-time hours to do your gardening.
 Set a realistic goal of the hours each week you want to spend in the garden.
 Are you a gardener who enjoys working outside as much as possible, or do you prefer just growing only a few plants here and there?

 The answer to the question of how to balance work and a garden begins with identifying how much time each week you want to devote to your gardening pursuits.

 Even though there may be a delicate balance between trying to juggle your gardening and working life, you can tip the scale in favor of being able to do both with these simple strategies: